OUR STAFF

 T.J.
 Middleton, General Manager

 T.J.
-Middleton is a former professional tennis player from the United States.
-T.J. attended the University of Georgia where he helped lead the Bulldogs to the 1987 National Championship.
-He was the 1990 SEC Doubles Champion.
-He turned professional in 1990 and had a career that spanned 10 years before his retirement at the end of 2000.
-T.J. achieved a career high singles ranking of world No. 221, defeating ATP World #6 Tomas Muster, and his highest doubles ranking was world No. 63.
-He has competed in 15 Wimbledon Championships making the finals of mixed doubles in 1994 with top 10 WTA player Lori McNeil and capturing the Wimbledon Senior Championships with ATP top 10 player David Wheaton in 2004.
-David and T.J. also reached the Senior finals in 2005 and 2006.
-He has coached top ten ATP player Paradorn Srichiphan and several top 20 players.
-T.J. has also worked with many of the top WTA players.
-T.J. is well versed in running club establishments and will be working with the FLRC staff to provide the utmost in service and club offerings.
+Middleton is a former professional tennis player with an impressive career.
+He attended the University of Georgia, where he helped lead the Bulldogs to the 1987 National Championship and was the 1990 SEC Doubles Champion.
+T.J. turned professional in 1990 and played for 10 years, reaching a career-high singles ranking of world No. 221 and doubles ranking of world No. 63.
+He competed in 15 Wimbledon Championships, making the finals of mixed doubles in 1994 with top-10 WTA player Lori McNeil and winning the Wimbledon Senior Championships in 2004 with ATP top-10 player David Wheaton.
+T.J. also coached top-ten ATP player Paradorn Srichiphan and worked with several top-20 and top WTA players.

-T.J. and his wife, Courtenay Chapman Middleton (Hall of Fame standout at the University of Mississippi, three time All-American, and WTA professional player), have a 14 year old daughter named Lyla, who was the #1 ranked junior in the nation in 14’s division.
-Currently she is #2 in the nation in the 16’s singles and #1 in doubles.
-In 2023 she won three gold balls including both singles and doubles at the USTA National Hardcourt Championships in Rome, GA.
-In 2024 she won two gold balls including the National Hardcourt Doubles in San Diego, California.
+T.J. and his wife, Courtenay Chapman Middleton (Hall of Fame standout at the University of Mississippi, three-time All-American, and WTA professional), have a 14-year-old daughter, Lyla, who was ranked #1 in the nation in the 12's and 14’s divisions.
+In 2023, she won three gold balls, including singles and doubles at the USTA National Hardcourt Championships in Rome, GA.
+In 2024, she again won three gold balls, including the Billie Jean King National Hardcourt Doubles in San Diego, and finished the year #1 in singles and doubles in the 16’s division.

 Brian MacPhie, Director of Racquets